Dual (grammatical number): In Indo-European languages

 The Proto-Indo-European category of dual did not only denote two of something: it could also be used as an associative marker, the so-called elliptical dual.
 For example, the Vedic deity Mitrá, when appearing in dual form Mitrā́, refers to both Mitra and his companion Varuṇa.
 Homeric dual Αἴαντε refers to Ajax the Greater and his fighting companion Teucer, and Latin plural Castorēs is used to denote both the semi-god Castor and his twin brother Pollux.

 Beside nominal (nouns, adjectives and pronouns), the dual was also present in verbal inflection where the syncretism was much lower.

-Of living Indo-European languages, the dual can be found in dialects of Scottish Gaelic, but fully functioning as a paradigmatic category only in Slovene, Sorbian, and the Kajkavian and Chakavian forms of Croatian.
+Of living Indo-European languages, the dual can be found in dialects of Scottish Gaelic, but fully functioning as a paradigmatic category only in Slovene, and Sorbian.

 Remnants of the dual can be found in many of the remaining daughter languages, where certain forms of the noun are used with the number two (see below for examples).

 Sanskrit

-The dual is widely used in Sanskrit, as noted above.
+The dual is widely used in Sanskrit.
 Its use is mandatory when the number of objects is two, and the plural is not permitted in this case, with one exception (see below).
 It is always indicated by the declensional suffix (and some morphophonemic modifications to the root resulting from addition of the suffix).